izxxr/oblate/docs/source/tutorial/basics.rst

     print(john.username, "is employee?", john.is_employee)  # John is employee?
 False
     print(emily.username, "is employee?", emily.is_employee)  # Emily is employee?
 True

+Each field of the schema is accessed exactly the same way as normal attributes of a class are accessed.
 Note how the ``default`` argument was used for defaulting ``is_employee`` value.
 There are many other similar options that allow easy customization of each field.